 - Find out about booth rental.
 Flea markets charge vendors to rent space in the market.
 However, some markets charge by the month, while others require you to sign up months in advance.
 This will be part of your overhead, and it varies by market, so do some comparison shopping before you fully commit.

 - Consider your costs.
 Fortunately, flea market selling does not require a lot of overhead.
 You’ll need a folding table, some chairs, a working vehicle, and some storage tubs to get your inventory to and from the market.
 As an added bonus, a pop-up canopy or tent can be a welcome shelter from rain and heat, which could also set you apart from the crowd.

 - Get ready to take payment.
 Although cash is common at flea markets, you’ll nab more customers if you can take credit cards via your smartphone.
 You’ll also need some small bills to make change.

-Next, you’ll need to consider your inventory.
-Many vendors start by simply selling garage sale items, but if you want your business to grow, you’ll need a steady source of products.
+Next, you’ll need to consider your inventory and where to find items that are worth selling.
+Many vendors start by simply selling garage sale or yard sale items, but if you want your business to grow, you’ll need a steady source of products.
 Common items sold include: